Aesir-Automation/SnoogensArenaArmsWarrior/README.md

 Auto Stormbolt and Intimidating Shout Options
 •	Automatically Stormbolt or Intimidating Shouts any healer to extend a CC Chain
 •	Automatically Stormbolts or Intimidating Shouts any DPS with cooldowns running
-Diminishing Returns Tracker!
+Diminishing Returns Tracker! - coming in v1.3
 •	Don’t throw CCs if target is immune!
-Don’t hit breakable CC!
+Don’t hit breakable CC! - have to verify if this is a good idea
 •	Tired of breaking your team mates CC?
-Disarm without target!
+Disarm without target! - coming in v1.3, with some random delay on the Disarm
 •	Too lazy to target the Warrior who just popped Avatar?
-Auto Piercing Howl when target isn't in range and Hamstring isn't applied!
+Auto Piercing Howl when target isn't in range and Hamstring isn't applied! - coming in v1.3, optional as always
 •	Not sure, but could be neat if you're lazy I guess?

 ***